-Compare Knife Steel Grades
+Compare 20 Grades of Knife Steel

-A Look at Common Steel Grades Used in Knife-Making
+A Look at Common Steel Grades Used in Knife Making

-The grade of steel, as well as how it's made, determines everything from the blade's hardness and durability to its ability to take and hold a sharp edge, and corrosion resistance.
+The grade of steel, as well as how it's made, determines everything from the blade's hardness and durability to its ability to take and hold a sharp edge and its corrosion resistance.
 If you spend any time in the kitchen or outdoors, you'll understand the value of having a strong knife blade that retains a sharp edge.

-The following summary explains some of the most commonly used knife-making steel grades grouped as non-stainless and stainless steels.
+The following summary explains some of the most commonly used steel grades grouped as non-stainless and stainless steels.

 While the obvious drawback of non-stainless carbon steel is that it rusts more readily than stainless steel, carbon steels can be differentially tempered to provide hardness and excellent, sharp edges.
 When properly heat-treated, non-stainless steels make strong, reliable knife blades, although they are more for outdoor use and are not recommended for kitchen or cutlery knives.

-- D2: An air-hardened 'semi-stainless' steel, D2 has a relatively high chromium content (12 percent), which makes it more stain resistant than other carbon steels.
+- D2: An air-hardened "semi-stainless" steel, D2 has a relatively high chromium content (12 percent), which makes it more stain resistant than other carbon steels.
 It has shown excellent wear resistance and edge retention and is tougher than most stainless steels, such as ATS-34, although less so than other non-stainless grades.

 - A2: Air-hardened tool steel.
 Tougher than D2, but less wear resistant.
 This grade can be treated cryogenically to improve edge retention.
 Often used for combat knives.